NurHasyimah1/WebAssessment/WebAssessment/README.md

 Questions: (Put in the readme file)

 What did you like about this project?
-It is very challeging and honestly, it kind of make me feel that this is not for me although initially I was ok.
+I have tried my best but is very challeging and honestly, it kind of make me feel that this is not for me although initially I was ok.

 What did you struggle with in this project?